 Holiday Dinner Baskets for Homebound Seniors with So Others May Eat (SOME)

 “Would you like to help a homebound senior this holiday season?
 You can provide holiday food baskets!
-Filled with all of the trimmings, these baskets will be delivered to low-income seniors on November 15 and December 13.”
+Filled with all of the trimmings, these baskets will be delivered to low-income seniors.”

 This group works in Washington DC.
 You make the food basket using the list they provide and drop off to them for distribution.